 Marrakech is right up there on my list of favourite places in the world along with Barcelona (Spain) and Siem Reap (Cambodia).
 It’s a cultural and historical paradise with stunning Arabic architecture, Moroccan hospitality (hello mint tea!) and food that will blow you away!
 Oh, and bartering and getting lost in the souk is all part of the experience!
-I’ve been working on providing you with the ultimate 2 day Marrakech itinerary – and due to popular demand, here it is!
+So many people are asking me how to spend 2 days in Marrakech.
+So, I’ve been working on providing you with the ultimate 2 day Marrakech itinerary – and due to popular demand, here it is!

 Of course I would argue that you should spend at least one to two weeks in Marrakech to fully explore the city and surrounding areas.
 But, if you are on a tight time schedule due to work or onward travel then it’s understandable that you may only have 2 days and want to make the most of it.
 You can still get a really good flavour of the city and see the main sites in this time.
 I hope that you enjoy this 2 day marrakech itinerary.

 When is the best time to visit Marrakech?